National Rally: Revival of the FN (2011–2012)

 Jean-Marie Le Pen announced in September 2008 that he would retire as FN president in 2010.
-Le Pen's daughter Marine Le Pen and FN executive vice-president Bruno Gollnisch campaigned for the presidency to succeed Le Pen, with Marine's candidacy backed by her father.
+Le Pen's daughter Marine Le Pen and FN executive vice-president Bruno Gollnisch campaigned to succeed Le Pen, with Marine's candidacy backed by her father.
 On 15 January 2011, it was announced that Marine Le Pen had received the two-thirds vote needed to become the new leader of the FN.
-She sought to transform the FN into a mainstream party by softening its xenophobic image.
+She embarked on a project to transform the FN into a "mainstream party" by softening its xenophobic image.
 Opinion polls showed the party's popularity increase under Marine Le Pen, and in the 2011 cantonal elections the party won 15% of the overall vote (up from 4.5% in 2008).
-However, due to the French electoral system, the party only won 2 of the 2,026 seats up for election.
+However, due to the French electoral system, the party only won 2 of the 2,026 seats that were up for election.
+From January 2011 to December 2014 the FN's membership roughly tripled.

 At the end of 2011, the National Front withdrew from the far-right Alliance of European National Movements and joined the more moderate European Alliance of Freedom.
 In October 2013, Bruno Gollnisch and Jean-Marie Le Pen resigned from their position in the AENM.

 For the 2012 presidential election, opinion polls showed Marine Le Pen as a serious challenger, with a few polls even suggesting that she could win the first round of the election.
-In the event, Le Pen came third in the first round, scoring 17.9% – the best showing ever in a presidential election for the FN at that time.
+In the event, Le Pen came 3rd in the first round, scoring 17.9% – the best showing ever in a presidential election for the FN at that time.

 In the 2012 legislative election, the National Front won two seats: Gilbert Collard and Marion Maréchal.

-In two polls about presidential favourites in April and May 2013, Marine le Pen polled ahead of president François Hollande but behind Nicolas Sarkozy.
+In two polls about presidential favourites, conducted in April and May 2013, Marine le Pen polled ahead of president François Hollande but behind Nicolas Sarkozy.